geshan/geshan.github.com/posts/2015-08-01-5-things-to-consider-when-deploying.md

 ---
 layout: post
-title: "5 Things to consider when deploying a new major feature to production"
+title: 5 Things to consider when deploying a new major feature to production
-date: 2015-08-01 14:29:19 +04:00
+date: 2015-08-01T14:29:19.000+04:00
 comments: true
 tags:
 - deployment
 - devops
-cover: /images/5-deployment-considerations/capistrano-deployment.png
+cover: "/images/5-deployment-considerations/capistrano-deployment.png"
-lastModified: 2020-05-01 11:03:22 +11:00
+lastModified: 2020-05-01T11:03:22.000+11:00

 ---
 Getting code done for a feature from developer's machine to production in less time is a quality of efficient tech/engineering teams.
-Automated deployment with tools like [capistrano](http://capistranorb.com/) or [fabric](http://www.fabfile.org/) makes deployment an easy task than a dreaded operation where you miss one step and then screw up on production.
+[Automated deployment](/blog/2015/08/the-best-automated-deployment-tool-the-one-that-fits-your-needs/) with tools like [capistrano](http://capistranorb.com/) or [fabric](http://www.fabfile.org/) makes deployment an easy task than a dreaded operation where you miss one step and then screw up on production.
 This post will highlight things to consider when you deploy a new major feature that involves some big code and database changes.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/5-deployment-considerations/capistrano-deployment.png" title="Deployment success with Capistrano" alt="Deployment success with Capistrano">
 <!-- more -->